 There are many fun and exciting ways to embark on a healthy lifestyle and reap the benefits of physical activity without having to spend a ton of money.
 Engaging in at least 150-300 minutes of moderate-intensity aerobic activity weekly can help prevent Type-2 diabetes, heart disease and high blood pressure.
 Check out these 4 low-cost yet fun ideas that can get you moving!

 It’s now easier than ever to keep fit and healthy, thanks in part to the many government initiatives that promote healthy living.
-From online resources that provide tips on physical activity to nationwide fitness campaigns such as the National Steps Challenge™, there are many fun and exciting ways to embark on a healthy lifestyle and reap the benefits of physical activity without having to spend a ton of money.
+From online resources that provide tips on physical activity to workout classes available on the Healthy 365 app, there are many fun and exciting ways to embark on a healthy lifestyle and reap the benefits of physical activity without having to spend a ton of money.

 Here are four low-cost yet fun ideas that you can try.
 Not only will they not burn a hole in your wallet, many of these physical activities can also involve your friends and family, making your get fit endeavour fun and inclusive!